The Floured Table

 A banoffee tart topped with sliced banana, chocolate shavings, biscoff crumbles and dulce de leche sauce.

-If desired, sprinkle with biscoff cookie crumbles and drizzle with thinned dulce de leche mixture.
+Sprinkle with biscoff cookie crumbles and drizzle with thinned dulce de leche mixture.

 I brush the long banana halves with the thinned dulce de leche mixture to add color and a barrier that helps keep them from browning.